 The U.S. seed industry is highly specialized and diversified with hundreds of varieties per crop species.
 Our member companies produce everything from grass and turf seed to row crop seed, to vegetable and flower seed, to true potato seed.
-The United States seed market was valued at \$14.51 billion in 2020, which is about 25% of the global seed market (Mordor Intelligence: Global Seeds Market (2021-2026)).
-In 2021, U.S. planting seed exports exceeded \$1.6 billion to 144 countries.
+The U.S. seed market was valued at \$15.39 billion in 2022, which is about 25% of the global seed market (Mordor Intelligence: Global Seed Market (2022-2027)).
+In 2021, U.S. planting seed exports exceeded \$1.6 billion to 144 countries (USDA FAS GATS).
 The industry enjoys the global reputation of providing seed with the highest quality assurance standards and the most innovative technologies and genetic resources.
-The biggest constraint for ASTA member companies internationally is when a foreign market's regulations are not transparent, science-based, or enforceable.
+The biggest constraint for ASTA member companies internationally is when a foreign market's regulations are not transparent, science-based or enforceable.
 This creates an uncertain business environment and leaves U.S. companies vulnerable to issues with seed certification and variety registration, phytosanitary requirements, intellectual property rights protection, and uneven treatment of biotech seeds or products of new breeding technologies.
+Strong and consistently applied regulatory frameworks, enforced through free trade agreements and other bilateral and multilateral fora, are critical for the international movement of American seed products.

 ASTA members invest more than \$2 billion annually in research and development.
-Seeds are a high value and specialized crop, not a commodity.
-American seed companies produce high quality seeds by employing strict quality management practices.
+Seeds are a high value and specialized crop.
+American seed companies produce high quality seeds by employing-strict quality management practices.
 This process begins with advanced research and breeding programs and production practices ranging from large-scale to hand-pollinated, and concludes with conditioning, treatment and testing of seed before final sale.
-The process from research to final sale takes place in multiple different countries as companies take advantage of different regions' climate and available workforce.
+The process from research to final sale takes place in multiple countries as companies take advantage of different regions' climate and available workforce.
 As a result, seed regularly moves between as many as six countries before it is planted by a farmer.
-The U.S. seed industry must be able to move seeds and genetic material globally to innovate and meet production demands.
+Therefore, the US seed industry is committed to support the development of national and regional seed systems, professional seed industries and capacities.